Where They Live

 Machines quickly renew and create young forest./MassWildlife

-In times past, ample amounts of young forest moved around on the landscape following fires sparked by lightning or set by Native Americans, flooding caused by spring melt or beavers, and forests leveled by windstorms.
-Today, we prevent many such disturbances from taking place.
-Fortunately we can create and renew young forest in more-controlled ways, through the careful use of habitat-management techniques such as clearcut logging, mowing shrubs to return them to a denser growth stage, and setting controlled fires to burn back woody vegetation and spur the new growth of ground-hugging plants.
+In times past, ample amounts of young forest moved around on the landscape following wildfires sparked by lightning or set by Native Americans, and flooding caused by spring melt or beavers.
+Today, to protect lives and property, we prevent many such disturbances.
+Fortunately we can create and renew young forest in more-controlled ways, through the careful use of habitat-management techniques such as even-age (clearcut) logging, mowing shrubs to return them to a denser growth stage, and setting controlled fires to burn off woody vegetation and spur the new growth of ground-hugging plants.

 Partners in the effort to save the New England cottontail have set up demonstration areas where people can go and see different ways of making and renewing habitat.